Welcome

 Thomas and Elsie Deeley

 Welcome to the official website of The Thomas and Elsie Deeley Foundation.
-This site is dedicated to providing detailed information about our scholarship opportunities, including the application process, scholarship categories, profiles of past recipients, answers to common questions, and an electronic submission form for applications.
+This site provides detailed information about our scholarship opportunities, including the application process, the scholarship categories, profiles of past recipients, answers to common questions, and an electronic application form.

-The Thomas and Elsie Deeley Foundation is a not-for-profit private foundation that has established annual scholarships at Sacred Heart High School in Waterbury, Connecticut, and, more recently, at Saint Paul’s High School in Bristol, Connecticut for those graduating seniors planning to attend college.
+The Thomas and Elsie Deeley Foundation is a not-for-profit private foundation that established annual college scholarships for students at Sacred Heart High School in Waterbury, Connecticut, and, after Sacred Heart was closed by the Archdiocese of Hartford in 2021, for students at Saint Paul’s High School in Bristol, Connecticut.
+In mid-2025, the Deeley Foundation expanded its role to include students at Kolbe Cathedral High School in Bridgeport, Connecticut.

-It is headquartered in Ashburn, Virginia at the following address:
+The Deeley Foundation is headquartered in Ashburn, Virginia, at the following address:

 42756 Threadfin Terrace